Packaging, Sorting, Grouping and Labeling Instructions

 For ALL 4x5 negatives, select only one resolution (PPI) and add it to your order.

 - Sort and group.
-Different types of items (prints, negatives, etc.) cannot be grouped together.
+Different types of items (prints, negatives, slides) cannot be grouped together.
 Different scanning resolutions (PPI) cannot be grouped together.
 What is PPI?
 Items that you want with or without TIF files included cannot be grouped together.
 What is TIF?
-If you want Digital ICE, Kodachrome slides and other slides cannot be grouped together.
-Please make the groups at least 24 photos.
+If you want Digital ICE, Kodachrome slides, unlabeled Kodachrome slides and other slides cannot be grouped together.
+Learn how to identify unlabeled Kodachrome slides HERE.

 - All printed photos (prints), all 35mm negatives, all regular slides, all Kodachrome slides, all 120/220 negatives and all 4x5 negatives need to be in their own groups.

 - If you do not add "Include TIF File Format" to your order, then you will not receive any TIF files.
 If you add "Include TIF File Format" to your order, please let us know if you want TIF files for everything or only for certain groups.

 - Each combination of item type, scanning resolution (PPI) and with or without TIF digital files needs to be in its own group.

 - If the type item is the same, the PPI is the same and whether you want TIF files is the same, then they can be grouped together and labeled with the name you want the digital file folder to have.
 Please the keep the group (folder) name below 20 characters.
 Below are some examples of grouping:

 - Group together and label all prints that you want scanned at 300ppi without TIF files included.

 - Group together and label all prints that you want scanned at 600ppi with TIF files included.

 - Group together and label all 35mm negatives that you want scanned at 1200ppi without TIF files included.